Alain1405/debateai/index.md

 This project generates AI-simulated debates on various topics.
 Each debate features multiple AI personas with different ideological perspectives engaging in moderated discussions.

+## About the Project

+DebateAI explores how artificial intelligence can simulate complex social discourse across the political spectrum.
+The system orchestrates structured debates between AI agents representing distinct viewpoints, examining how different perspectives interact and whether AI can generate nuanced arguments on controversial topics.

+**New debates are automatically generated every day at 12:00 UTC** through our automated workflow, providing fresh content to explore how AI handles different topics and perspectives.

 ## Latest Debates

 <ul class="post-list">